Who We Are

 Graduate Tuition and Fees (per credit)

-- 82% of students received $77 million in financial aid
+- 82% of students received some form of financial aid

 Enrollment (Fall '13)

 (CR – 506, M – 511, W – 490)